 Need more help?

 You can Contact Customer Care, who will be able to help you find the right latex clothing - try to have a tape measure to hand so you can give the advisor your measurements.
-You can send an email any time, and telephone or live chat to an experienced advisor from 8am-10pm Monday-Friday and 8am-4pm Saturday.
+You can email, telephone or live chat to an experienced advisor 24 hours a day, 7 days a week.